-Launch the installer by typing
+The installer is launched by typing

 ./install.
 This will print an HTTP URL pointing

-to an Install Wizard running on
+to the installation wizard running on

 For this to work the information needed to complete the installation has to be supplied via the command line flags passed to the installer.